 Current recommendations recognize the benefits of reduced sodium intake in the general population, despite the heterogeneity among individuals in blood pressure responses to changes in sodium intake.
 Although several factors influence inter-individual variability in blood pressure responses to changes in dietary sodium, certain population groups have been reported to have a higher prevalence of salt sensitivity and are considered to be most at risk of sodium-related chronic disease.
 Salt sensitivity is the extent of change in blood pressure in response to a change in salt intake (Ref.
 10).
 Salt sensitivity differs among subgroups of the population as well as among individuals within a subgroup.
 Subgroups that have been reported to have a high prevalence of salt sensitivity include individuals 51 years of age and older, African Americans, and individuals with hypertension, diabetes or chronic kidney disease.
-The 2010 DGA recommended that Americans reduce sodium intakes and also noted that these population subgroups, representing nearly half of the U. S. population, would benefit from even greater reductions in sodium intake than the general population.
+The 2010 DGA recommended that Americans reduce sodium intakes and also noted that these population subgroups, representing nearly half of the U.S. population, would benefit from even greater reductions in sodium intake than the general population.
 We have considered the challenges related to lowering the DV for sodium.
 For example, lowering the value on which the percent DV declaration is based would likely require efforts to ensure consumer understanding of the new percent DV declaration of sodium on the Nutrition Facts label.
 Based on recent dietary recommendations from consensus reports, currently available scientific evidence, comments in response to the 2007 ANPRM, and the 2005 CSPI petition, we considered the following options for updating the DV for sodium:

-(1) A DRV of 2,300 mg which reflects the UL for individuals aged 14 years and older;

-(2) an RDI of 1,500 mg which reflects the AI for individuals 9 to 50 years of age; and i.
-DRV of 2,300 mg/d.
+- (1) A DRV of 2,300 mg which reflects the UL for individuals aged 14 years and older: - (2) An RDI of 1,500 mg which reflects the AI for individuals 9 to 50 years of age; and - (3) Alternative approaches such as retaining a DRV of 2,400 mg, using a tiered approach or setting a DRV of 1,900 mg based on the UL for children 4 to 9 years of age. - i.
+DŘV of 2,300 mg/d.
 A DRV of 2,300 mg, which represents the UL for the majority of the population (persons 14 years of age and older), would be consistent with both the 2005 and 2010 DGA recommendations for sodium intake for the general population, as well as the 2013 IOM report on Sodium Intake in Populations.
-However, while a DRV of 2,300 mg would reflect the UL that is applicable to 88 percent of the U. S. population, including those who are susceptible to the blood pressure-raising effects of sodium, it would exceed the UL for children 4 to 13 years of age which is 1,900mg/day for children 4-8 years of age and 2,000mg/day for children 9-13 years of age..
+However, while a DRV of 2,300 mg would reflect the UL that is applicable to 88 percent of the U.S. population, including those who are susceptible to the blood pressureraising effects of sodium, it would exceed the UL for children 4 to 13 years of age which is 1,900mg/day for children 4-8 years of age and 2,000mg/ day for children 9-13 years of age.